Kyler Murray and Larry Fitzgerald to compete in chess tournament

 Fitzgerald will be competing in his third BlitzChamps tournament while Murray will be competing in his second.
 Both of them are seeking their first championship in the event.

-NFL Films will be documenting this year’s tournament and its players, past and present, as part of their NFL Films Presents series airing this season on NFL Network and Fox Sports One, according to a press release.
+NFL Films will be documenting this year’s tournament and its players, past and present, as part of their NFL Films Presents series airing this season on NFL Network and FS1, according to a press release.

 Along with Murray and Fitzgerald, six other former and current NFL players will be competing in the tournament.